 OKR Objectives and Key Results and PowerPoint Templates

 Management by objectives (MBO) or management by results (MBR) has long been used to identify objectives and to achieve them in a set sequence.
 A variant derived from this concept is Objectives and key results (OKR), which focuses on goal setting and tracking outcomes.
 OKR can be a useful framework to use by managers to create an environment where they can set specific objectives and the path leading up to achieving them.
-Below is a detailed explanation of OKR objectives, with a few recommended OKR Templates for PowerPoint to present your objectives and the path leading to achieving them.
+In this article, we explain what OKR is, how to define objectives using this model, and we also show recommendations of OKR presentation templates for PowerPoint & Google Slides that will help you to present your objectives and the path leading to achieving them.

 Introduction to OKR